Optimizing the Checkout Journey

 User Research

 I utilized our user session recordings to watch how users interact with the existing minicart and expose where existing pain points lie.
-Also viewed past data to see any missing elements that can be key to get users to move towards the checkout funnel: upsell clicks, cart view clicks from empty state, mobile vs. desktop conversion rates, minicart views vs. number of those who proceed to checkout.
+Along with existing data: upsell clicks, cart view clicks from empty state, conversion rates, minicart views vs. number of those who proceed to checkout.

 No items found.